fzinnah17/CornellMediator/README.md

 ## Contributing

-If you'd like to contribute to Yoda, the Conversation Co-Pilot, please follow the guidelines outlined in the CONTRIBUTING.md file.
+If you like to contribute to Yoda, the Conversation Co-Pilot, please follow the guidelines outlined in the CONTRIBUTING.md file.

 ## License